-If a pre-built SCons package is not available for your system, and installing using pip is not suitable, then you can still easily build and install SCons using the native Python distutils package.
+If a pre-built SCons package is not available for your system, and installing using pip is not suitable, then you can still easily build and install SCons using the native Python setuptools package.

-The first step is to download either the scons-4.0.1.tar.gz or scons-4.0.1.zip, which are available from the SCons download page at https://scons.org/pages/download.html.
+The first step is to download either the scons-4.1.0.post1.tar.gz or scons-4.1.0.post1.zip, which are available from the SCons download page at https://scons.org/pages/download.html.

 Unpack the archive you downloaded, using a utility like tar on Linux or UNIX, or WinZip on Windows.
-This will create a directory called scons-4.0.1, usually in your local directory.
+This will create a directory called scons-4.1.0.post1, usually in your local directory.
 Then change your working directory to that directory and install SCons by executing the following commands:

 '''

-cd scons-4.0.1
+cd scons-4.1.0.post1

 python setup.py install

 '''

-This will build SCons, install the scons script in the python which is used to run the setup.py's scripts directory (/usr/local/bin or C:\Python27\Scripts), and will install the SCons build engine in the corresponding library directory for the python used (/usr/local/lib/scons or C:\Python27\scons).
+This will build SCons, install the scons script in the python which is used to run the setup.py's scripts directory (/usr/local/bin or C:\Python37\Scripts), and will install the SCons build engine in the corresponding library directory for the python used (/usr/local/lib/scons or C:\Python37\scons).
 Because these are system directories, you may need root (on Linux or UNIX) or Administrator (on Windows) privileges to install SCons like this.